micmejia/bible-dump/NKJV/2 Kings/2 Kgs 2.md

 And he said, "Bring me a new bowl, and put salt in it."
 So they brought _it_ to him.

 ###### 21
-Then he went out to the source of the water, and cast in the salt there, and said, "Thus says the Lord: 'I have [^c]healed this water; from it there shall be no more death or barrenness.' "
+Then he went out to the source of the water, and cast in the salt there, and said, "Thus says the Lord: 'I have healed this water; from it there shall be no more death or barrenness.' "

 ###### 22
 So the water remains healed to this day, according to the word of Elisha which he spoke.